Training & Safety

 If you choose to be part of the Safety Team, you’ll wear a special armband during The Ride, and all Riders will be notified of your presence during Online Check-In.
 We’ll give you all of the information you need at a pre-Ride meeting.

 Sign up for our Rider Safety Team today!

 If your bike fits you correctly and is adequately maintained, it should not contribute to injuries.
-Likewise, if you train wisely and consistently, and don’t overdo it, those types of injuries can be prevented.
+Likewise, if you train wisely and consistently, and don’t overdo it, you can prevent overtraining injuries.
 Stretching regularly will avert injuries caused by poor flexibility.

 In addition to proper training, keep the following in mind: Take the time you need when riding to get off your bike, stretch, rest from time to time, and most of all, enjoy yourself!
 This is not a competitive event.
 It’s a Ride, not a race.
 By having an “I can do it” attitude, a good level of fitness, and the willingness to accept a few aches and pains, you’ll do just fine.

-Health issues from exposure occur when it’s either too hot or too chilly outside.
+Health issues from exposure occur most often when it’s either hot or cool outside.
 Special attire, built of fabrics that vent perspiration and cool you, help to keep heat stroke at bay in hot weather.
 Here again, adequate intake of fluids is essential.
 Also, protecting your skin and eyes from overexposure to the sun is crucial when cycling during warmer months.